jpohlabel/portfolio/football.md

 2021-2024

 ## Background
 This was a college football video game I spent a couple years developing as a personal project.
-I was the head developer on this project and did roughly 90%-95% of the work, and I worked with two other developer friends (one a 3D modeler, another a graphic designer).
+I was the head developer on this project and did roughly 90% of the work, and I worked with two other developer friends (one a 3D modeler who made the stadium models, another a graphic designer who made logos and model textures).
 I did all of the programming on the project and also contributed in other areas.
 I started this project as a fun hobby to do with friends, but it grew to have a community of about a thousand players, and I sold off some assets from the game for roughly $5000 total over the years.
 The community is still running to this day, although I am not involved anymore.